 - The frustration of making sure the tie is adjusted to an acceptable (both fashionable and professional) length

-- The satisfying smack of it hitting one in the face during turbulent weather and getting in the way of private “business”
+- The satisfying smack of it hitting you in the face during turbulent weather and getting in the way of private “business”

 Although current social trends have seen ties being an optional accessory it is still imperative that a tie is worn to a corporate job interview.
 This comes back to the idea of leaving a good first impression with your potential employer.
 Additionally for many workplaces tie are still mandatory (e.g legal offices) and the decision to wear one may ultimately depend on your organisation’s culture.

 However as more workplaces are introducing smart casual Fridays, in many workplaces there is a greater expectation not to dress up but rather dress down just a little.
 If the current trend of dressing down continues eventually we may see smart casual wear not just on Fridays but throughout the whole working week.
-However that isn’t permission to neglect one’s professional appearance- if the dress code is casual it should always be smart.
+However that isn’t permission to neglect your professional appearance.
+If the dress code is casual it should always be smart.